angular/angular/integration/language_service_plugin/README.md

 1) Add the fixture name to `goldens/`
 2) Run `yarn golden my-golden.json`, replacing `my-golden.json` with the new fixture name, to produce the expected output files.
-3) Hand validate the expected output is reasonable.
+3) Hand validate that the expected output is reasonable.